brianoneil/kanban-flow/replit.md

 ## Overview

 This is a full-stack Kanban board application built with React (TypeScript) on the frontend and Express.js on the backend.
-The application allows users to manage tasks through a drag-and-drop interface with different status columns (not-started, blocked, in-progress, complete, verified).
+The application allows users to manage tasks through a smooth drag-and-drop interface with different status columns (not-started, blocked, in-progress, complete, verified).
+Features advanced drag-and-drop with card insertion, reordering, and optimistic updates for seamless user experience.

 ## User Preferences